 PODCASTS: Minorities, people of African descent, people of Asian descent, Indigenous Peoples, migrants, including asylum seekers and refugees, are particularly vulnerable as they often face discrimination in all aspects of their lives based on their racial, ethnic or national origin, skin colour or descent.
 In this regard, it is crucial that States must implement their international human rights obligations and commitments under the International Convention on the Elimination of All Forms of Racial Discrimination and the Durban Declaration and Programme of Action.
 Let’s talk about the Convention on the Elimination of Racial Discrimination; Listen the audio-Podcasts!

-CAMPAIGN MATERIALS: "Reflecting on a journey towards equality."
+CAMPAIGN MATERIALS: Join the "Everyone on the Side of Racial Justice and Equality" campaign to mark the International Day for the Elimination of Racial Discrimination 2026.
 Through our work, we see clearly that racism, racial discrimination, xenophobia, and related intolerance continue to be a cause of conflict around the world.
 We are witnessing a dangerous regression in the fight against racism and racial discrimination in many spaces.
 Together, we are committed to making sure people of every race, ethnicity, color, gender, religion, creed and sexual orientation enjoy a sense of belonging and safety, and have an equal opportunity to contribute to the success of our United Nations.
 Get the communication materials!

 Why we celebrate the Day?